4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/advanced_app.rst

 Note that these are just two examples of how to store configuration, but there may be other ways that fit your purpose better.

-Include private packages as `wheel` files
+Include Private Packages as `wheel` Files
 -----------------------------------------
 Sometimes your application requires Python packages that are not available through `PyPI`_ or any other repository accesible with ``pip``.
 Such packages can be included